kumarakrishna/c-rust-integration/README.md

 - README - Kumarakrishna Valeti, Ashman Mehra, Joel Tony

 ### utils_rust
 This cargo project contains the ported utils.c code.
 To compile and generate the dynamic shared library run 'cargo build --release' in root of utils_rust.
-The share library should be generated as libutillib.dylib on mac under target/release.
+The share library should be generated as libutillib.dylib **on mac** under target/release.
 /src/utillib/mod.rs contains the ported utils.c code
 /cargo.toml specifies the dependencies and instruction to compile it as a dynamic library

 ### rust_queue_check
+[@Ashman]

 ### microps_integration
+The dependency of icmp.c on utils.c has been replaced with utils_rust.
+The rust code was compiled into a dynamic shared library as explain in utils_rust.
+The file rust_functions.h contains extern definitions of rust functions, which are imported in icmp.c. 'rust_functions.c' is included in icmp.c and the makefile was edited to link the rust library.

 ## RUST and C Integration Pipeline
 This section explains the complete end-to-end integration pipelin of rust into c modules using FFI safe practices.
 This section eplains the complete procedure using the integration example in [`integration/integration_examples`](https://github.com/kumarakrishna/c-rust-integration/tree/c6fd00c157ab592c559dd5928c5a0c4b86febbbd/code_orig/integration_examples)